camunity/intro-to-web-development/proj2/README.md

 - Serverside programming using Express
 - Data Persistence: Cookies or Storage

-** groups must choose at least 2 of the above
+** groups must choose at least 2 of the above, any other features will be considered extra credit

 ## Nice to Have